Lathrop, California: Economic potential

-Lathrop large development
+Large developments

-Mossdale Village, located west of I-5 and east of the San Joaquin River, consists of 2375 units and is of unique historical significance.
+Mossdale Village, located west of I-5 and east of the San Joaquin River, consists of 2375 units and has historical significance.
 The development abuts, and is named after, the site of the San Joaquin Railroad Bridge at Mossdale crossing, which was the final link to the Pacific coast for the Transcontinental Railroad, actually completed on September 6, 1869, four months after the official celebration and driving of the golden spike at Promontory Utah.
 California State Historical Marker number 781-7 is at Mossdale Crossing Park.

+Stanford Crossing, located west of the I-5 freeway and east of the San Joaquin River, is a master planned community consisting of 2167 lots.
+It was conceived as part of the Central Lathrop Specific Plan (CLSP), adopted on November 9, 2004, to develop “a vibrant and livable community” across approximately 1,521 acres in Central Lathrop.
+The community’s name pays homage to Leland Stanford, and his role in the completion of the transcontinental railroad at nearby Mossdale Crossing.
+A 4.13 acre developed in the neighborhood was also subsequently named Leland and Jane Stanford Park, after the family who helped found Lathrop.

+In addition to the residential, parks and other community allotments, the CLSP also designated land usage near to Stanford Crossing for what became the Lathrop Generations Center and Lathrop High School.